CodeBreaker444/GAG/README.md

 </div>

 ----
-# ⚡️Lightning fast GO API Gateway(GAG) for JWT based Authentication
+# 🚀High Performance GO API Gateway(GAG) for JWT based Authentication

 Welcome to the Lightning Fast GO API Gateway (GAG) repository, completely written in GO !
 This repository provides a blazing-fast API gateway solution for managing microservices communication with JWT-based authentication.
 GAG supports various algorithms for JWT decoding, including RSA, and seamlessly integrates both gRPC and HTTP for efficient microservice communication.